-On Wednesday, August 9th, 2017, Oregonians gathered in downtown Portland on a hot summer evening to commemorate the tragedy of the bombings of Hiroshima and Nagasaki during World War II in 1945.
-This year marks the 72nd anniversary of the horrifying loss of tens of thousands of lives as the United States made the decision to deploy our nuclear arsenal.
-The event came a month after 122 countries voted in the United Nations to approve a historic treaty ban on nuclear weapons.
-It also occurred in the midst of the United States current embroilment in nuclear threats with North Korea.
+On Wednesday, August 9th, 2017, Oregonians gathered in downtown Portland on a hot summer evening to commemorate the tragedy of the atomic bombings of Hiroshima and Nagasaki during World War II in 1945.
+This year marks the 72nd anniversary of the horrifying loss of tens of thousands of lives as the United States' military deployed its nuclear arsenal.
+This memorial event came one month after 122 countries voted in the United Nations to approve a historic ban treaty on nuclear weapons.
+It also occurred in the midst of the US' current embroilment in nuclear threats with North Korea.

 The theme of this year's memorial was "Remembering Hiroshima and Nagasaki: From Despair to Hope."
 Oregon PSR's Associate Director Sean Tenney spoke of historic new movements to ban nuclear weapons and a rise in activism among his community as sources of hope as we honor the despair of Japanese communities' trauma.
 Community groups including faith communities and Veterans for Peace Chapter 72 held vigil with flags and a giant peace dove.

-We honored indigenous activist Russell Jim for his steadfast and critically important work on Hanford Nuclear Reserve cleanup.
-We also displayed Mayor Ted Wheeler's proclamation that August 9th, 2017 is "Nagasaki Day for Nuclear Weapons Abolition."
+We honored Yakama Nation Elder and long-time activist Russell Jim for his steadfast and critically important work on Hanford Nuclear Reserve cleanup.
+We also shared Portland Mayor Ted Wheeler's proclamation that August 9th, 2017 is "Nagasaki Day for Nuclear Weapons Abolition."

 Artists Yukiyo Kawano and Allison Cobb shared a multilingual poem as a teaser for their art event that was hosted in conjunction with the outdoor program.
 That art event, "Suspended Moment" was performed with butoh, sound, words, light, and poetry.
 It was performed in the shadow of the to-scale model of the nuclear weapon dropped on Hiroshima made out of Yukiyo's hibakusha grandmother's kimonos.